Porsche Macan Review 2025: Price, specs & boot space

 Yes, rivals like the Audi Q5, BMW X3 and Mercedes GLC are more practical, and they’re also really good to drive, but on the latter score, the Macan simply leaves everything else for dust.
 This is a car that can drop your kids at school and your labrador to the dog-sitter’s, and then thrills your socks off on the way to work.
 Performance SUVs are nothing unusual these days, but in terms of pure driving thrills, this is the best of the lot.

-Jaguar Land Rover might also have a say with the Jaguar F-Pace and the Range Rover Velar, while the Alfa Romeo Stelvio Quadrifoglio might tempt you with its flamboyant styling and its nutcase of an engine.
+Land Rover might also have a say with the Range Rover Velar, while the Alfa Romeo Stelvio Quadrifoglio might tempt you with its flamboyant styling and its nutcase of an engine.
 There are cheaper options on offer, too, such as the Cupra Ateca, which gives you lots of performance and handling ability for a fraction of the price of the rest.

 Comfort and design: Porsche Macan interior

-"Traditionally, Porsche’s interior designers have always believed in having one button for every function, and at a time when every other manufacturer is rushing to cut down on the amount of switchgear by incorporating functions into touchscreen systems instead, this really goes against the grain.
+"Traditionally, Porsche’s interior designers have always believed in having one button for every function.
+At a time when every other manufacturer is rushing to cut down on the amount of switchgear by incorporating functions into touchscreen systems instead, this really goes against the grain.
 We’d urge Porsche to stick to its guns."

 Yes, when you first climb into the Macan, you might well double-take at the sheer amount of buttons and switches on the central partition between the driver and front passenger.
 However, they’re logically arranged and clearly marked, and it doesn’t take long before you’re familiar with what everything does.
 What’s more, finding the right button is far easier and less distracting than messing about with a screen.